GhomKrosmonaute/just-a-forum/readme.md

 - add dropdowns on header
 - add fixed side-bar with friend list
 - convert all bootstrap-style classes on forms by scss in form component
-- add fixed chat-boxes (facebook-like) on bottom-right of viewport
+- add fixed chat-boxes (facebook-favorite) on bottom-right of viewport
 - make possible user slugs in routes and show slugs on displayed url
 - allow tabulation in textarea
 - fix even username undefined bug